Science vs Reality: Do Not Obey Scientists – Practice What Works

 Especially children can get harmed by vaccines as their bodies are too weak yet to deal with them.
 Some babies get a dozen of vaccines at once.

-Now the Twitter users I debated with were infuriated that I could even bring this issue up.
+Now the people I debated with were infuriated that I could even bring this issue up.
 Also they declared acupuncture and homeopathy to be a placebo etc.

-While I am not anti-science but ask you to see its limitations and never blindly “believe in science” people like the ones I debated with truly believe in science as if it were a religion.
+People like the ones I debated with truly “believe in science” as if it was a religion.

 They are believers to such an extent that you are not allowed to do things that are not approved by scientists.
 Science indeed becomes a religion for such people.